 Portable fencing is a great option if you will be camping overnight, especially if you’ll be camping for multiple days, since it allows your horse to move about freely and safely.
 Portable fencing is available in a variety of different forms.
 Portable fence panels can be used to assemble a solid corral, though they must be transported to a site via a truck or trailer.
-Portable electric fencing kits are also available, and they can be carried by a packhorse, making them an option for trail ride campsites.
+You can also find portable electric fences for horses (carried by a packhorse), making them an option for trail ride campsites.

-None of these options are as solid or sturdy as regular horse fencing, so your horse needs to be taught to respect the methods that you use to contain him.
+None of these options are as solid or sturdy as regular horse fencing, so your horse needs to be taught to respect the portable camping fence that you use to contain him.
 With a bit of preparation, you can find the right method to secure your horse alongside the trail.

 You have plenty of options when it comes to choosing the right portable camping fence.
 While all of these ideas will work, it’s best to experiment and see what you’re most comfortable with setting up and what makes your horses the most comfortable.